 TIP: Use a charity or non-profit for guidance so you're not paying debt-advice fees on top of your repayments.

-Consider the debt management solution that might work for you
+Find the debt management solution that works for you

-There are many types of debt management solutions that could be the answer to your debt problems.
+There are many types of debt management solutions that could help you solve your debt problems.
 But it’s important you get independent advice on what type is right for you.
 Here are some examples.

 Debt management plan.
 This is an informally negotiated agreement between you and your creditors.
 If you’re struggling to pay your arrears, a debt management plan could help you reduce your monthly payments to an amount you can manage.

 Debt relief order.
 A debt relief order (DRO) is a way to have your debts written off if you have a relatively low level of debt (£1,000 or less) and have few assets (property and possessions).
 In the UK, a DRO is a simpler, cheaper alternative to bankruptcy.

 Individual voluntary arrangement.
 An individual voluntary arrangement (IVA) is a formal debt solution to pay back debts over a period of time.
 It’s a formal, legal debt solution approved by the court that your creditors have to stick to.
 An IVA is a form of insolvency, but it’s different to bankruptcy.

 Bankruptcy.
 Bankruptcy is a legal status that usually lasts for a year and affects your credit history for six years.
 When you’re bankrupt, your non-essential assets and excess income are used to pay off your creditors.
 At the end of the bankruptcy period, most of your debts are cancelled.
 Going bankrupt is one option for clearing your debts and making a fresh start, but it can have serious consequences.